 To teach the less fortunate and homeless community who God is, how to worship Him and how to establish a personal relationship with God the Father, Jesus Christ the Son and Holy Spirit.

-– Through our informal setting and uncompromising Biblical teachings we aim to change the perception of attendees that “the church” is a structure/building, to them realising they themselves are actually the true body of Christ.
+⦁ Through our informal setting and uncompromising Biblical teachings we aim to change the perception of attendees of “the church” being a structure/building, realising they themselves are actually the true church and body of Christ.

-– Encounter God, restore identity in Christ and uplift self-worth to the extent of breaking addictions and strongholds, so that these sons and daughters can take their rightful place in the community.
+⦁ Encounter God, restore identity in Christ and uplift self-worth to the extent of breaking addictions and strongholds, so that these sons and daughters can take up their rightful place in the community.

-– Identify and raise up future leaders from among the attendees, who can then in turn start their own worship centres
+⦁ Identify and raise up future leaders from among the attendees who can — in turn — start their own worship centres.

-The programme consists of three levels of support through biblical truths & fellowship:
+The programme consists of three stages of support through biblical truths and fellowship:

-⦁ Basic life skills pertaining to communication, character, work, finances & health.
+⦁ Stage 1: Basic life skills pertaining to communication, character, work, finances and health.

-⦁ Identify and develop advanced life skills linked to an individual’s aspirations, calling and purpose in life
+⦁ Stage 2: Identify and develop advanced life skills, linked to an individual’s aspirations, calling and purpose in life.

-⦁ Produce leadership abilities and provide access to entrepreneurial opportunities
+⦁ Stage 3: Produce leadership abilities and provide access to entrepreneurial opportunities.

-In each of the above stages we place emphasis on establishing and expanding the core foundational principles that influences our actions and reactions toward society such as:
+In each of the above stages we place emphasis on establishing and expanding the core foundational principles that influence our actions and reactions toward society, such as:

 ⦁ Thought patterns